 This is why we all need effective strategies to prevent getting sick as well as manage illness when/if we do get sick.
 Then, after beating the illness, we need proper strategies to get back into training without making ourselves sick again.

-None of us live in a bubble … or at least no one I know.
-Therefore we will be exposed to germs and lots of them.
-Minimizing the risk of contracting them is the name of the game.
-Hard training sessions suppress your immune system for a period of 3 to 72 hours.
+Here are some guidelines to avoid getting sick: Hard training sessions suppress your immune system for a period of 3 to 72 hours.
 This period of suppressed immunity is known as the “open window” for germs, parasites, infections, and so on… So, being pro-active in your strategy to prevent getting sick is crucial during this time…. which if you train 4 or more times a week… you’re most likely always in this open window for germs.